-Subject: Re: Does this make sense? (scalar objects) Posted by marc schellens[1] on Sat, 06 Dec 2003 08:33:07 GMT View Forum Message <> Reply to Message
+Subject: Re: Does this make sense? (scalar objects) Posted by marc schellens[1] on Mon, 08 Dec 2003 15:10:07 GMT View Forum Message <> Reply to Message

+'''

 JD Smith wrote:

+On Sat, 06 Dec 2003 01:33:07 -0700, Marc Schellens wrote:

+>

+JD Smith wrote:

+>>

-- > For objects, it's quite clear why you can't apply methods across a - > vector of object variables:
+For objects, it's quite clear why you can't apply methods across a

-- > IDL> objs=[obj\new('IDL\Container'), obj\new('MyFooObj')] - > IDL> objs->DoSomeMethod; WRONG
+vector of object variables:

+>>

+>>>

+IDL> objs=[obj_new('IDL_Container'), obj_new('MyFooObj')] IDL>

+obis->DoSomeMethod : WRONG

-- > Since objects are generic pointers, and a vectors of objects can - > contain any combination of object classes, it's clear why you can't - > use this notation.
-The same is true of pointer arrays, for nearly the - > same reasons:
+Since objects are generic pointers, and a vectors of objects can

+contain any combination of object classes, it's clear why you can't use

+this notation.
+The same is true of pointer arrays, for nearly the same

+reasons:

+>>>

-- > IDL> ptrs=[ptr\new('string'),ptr\new(indgen(5))] - > IDL> print,\ptrs+5;WRONG
+IDL> ptrs=[ptr_new('string'),ptr_new(indgen(5))] IDL> print,ptrs+5

+:WRONG

+>>

-With the pointers it would be messy indeed (if your data is that uniform that such an expression would really make sense, use an array).
-Another thing is of course that there is no reason to not allow your example for a single element pointer array.
+With the pointers it would be messy indeed (if your data is that uniform

+that such an expression would really make sense, use an array).
+Another

+thing is of course that there is no reason to not allow your example for

+a single element pointer array.

+>>

+>>

-With the objects though there would be no problem: Just let IDL call the appropriate method for each individual object.
-I even would think that this is more along the IDL array oriented way.
+With the objects though there would be no problem: Just let IDL call the

+appropriate method for each individual object.
+I even would think that

+this is more along the IDL array oriented way.

+>>

+>>

+>

+And what if all of the objects in the array do not implement the same

+method, and what if the values they return cannot be concatenated into an

+array (e.g. one returns a string, another a floating vector).
+I

+originally was of your opinion, but have come to see how painful things

+could get.

+Very simple: An error message will be issued.

+'''

+Even now you can concatenate strings and numbers.
+And if you try to cancatenate arrays of non-matching dimensions you get an error message also.

+And that different objects have different method functions is in the sense of object orientation.
-- > Single element vectors are different than scalars in several ways: - > they can be transposed, reformed, and rebinned, whereas scalars - > cannot, and they can have matrix multiplications applied to them, etc. - > A better way of asking the question is "What can't you do with scalars - > that you can do with vectors?".
-The answer to this consists of the - > long list of IDL vector operations discussed here daily.
-There may not - > be any \useful\ distinctions between scalars and single-element vectors, - > but there are certainly plenty of programmatic distinctions, which would - > break backward compatibility if ignored --- hence, we are stuck with - > both.

-As I said, I agree that the cannot be abolished, but if from now on scalars could be transposed, rebined, etc. (and reffering to my OP: method called on single object arrays), This would not break any existing code, would it?
+''' Single element vectors are different than scalars in several ways: they can be transposed, reformed, and rebinned, whereas scalars cannot, and they can have matrix multiplications applied to them, etc. A better way of asking the question is "What can't you do with scalars that you can do with vectors?".
+The answer to this consists of the long list of IDL vector operations discussed here daily.
+There may not be any useful distinctions between scalars and single-element vectors, but there are certainly plenty of programmatic distinctions, which would break backward compatibility if ignored --- hence, we are stuck with both. >> As I said, I agree that the cannot be abolished, but if from now on scalars could be transposed, rebined, etc. (and reffering to my OP: method called on single object arrays).
+This would not break any existing code, would it? > It's tough to say... probably none of my code, but I'm sure there are examples where the very inability to treat a scalar like a vector is capatalized upon. > I am (almost) sure there is no example.
+Challenge: Can anybody reading this post one? '''